leighrobertson512/blog/content/code-em-winter-2017.md

 The whole notion of storing functions in variables and working with a sort of "framework" in pygame will prepare us for using the Django web framework to create our own basic website in Python!

 ***

+### Week 12

+`04/04/2017`

+#### Python Projects

+Parents, you can find your child's Python Projects they have been working on this session on the repository called, ["TechEmStudentsProjects" on GitHub](https://github.com/joetechem/TechEmStudentsProjects).
+Here, there is also the projects from last year in case you missed them.
+You can view them right on the site, or you can download the files compressed (or zipped) and extract them on your computer to edit and run them.

+#### Practice...
+Practice!

+Python is free.
+If you have not already downloaded Python at home, you can find it at [Python.org](https://www.python.org/).
+Just follow the steps to download (we used Python version 2.7) on the site and create Python programs the same way we have been doing in class on the chromebooks.

+If you have any questions about Python, GitHub, or anything feel free to email us at info@techemstudios.com or reach out to us on [Slack](https://slack.com/?cvosrc=ppc.google.slack&cvo_campaign=&cvo_crid=189426831117&Matchtype=p&utm_source=google&utm_medium=ppc&utm_campaign=generalbrand&c3api=5542,189426831117,slack&gclid=COPV7-qKjtMCFUiHswodKx4OKg).
+Be sure to look at back at the blogs for handy programming content.

+### Summer Camps

+We have returning summer camps and brand new ones.
+Here is the [New Summer Camp Schedule](http://register.techemstudios.com/).
+We hope to see you there!

+Thank you for another great Code Em Session!